 You can’t reach for anything new if your hands are still full of yesterday’s junk. – Louise Smith, Author

 There are many forms of clutter, and a plethora of reasons why clutter comes about.
 The most extreme examples are hoarders; those who are unable to part with the smallest of possessions usually due to some kind of emotional barrier or trauma.
-Clutter can also be a cultural thing.
+Some people in this kind of situation might need help from professionals like ServiceMaster of Lake shore to deal with the massive task of decluttering.
+But clutter can also be a cultural thing.
 Some feel that America’s connection to clutter began in The Great Depression, when so many went without everyday necessities.
 Therefore, people began to save things just in case they might need them.